Wild vs. Devils: Betting Trends, Odds, Advanced Stats

 Wild Advanced Stats

-- The Wild's 29 total goals (3.6 per game) are the seventh-most in the league.
+- The Wild's 32 total goals (3.6 per game) are the eighth-most in the league.

-- The Wild have given up 4.1 goals per game, 33 total, which ranks 31st among NHL teams.

 Watch the NHL on Max with the B/R Sports Add-On